Scientists Possibly Found A Black Hole So Big, It ‘Should Not Exist’

 Belczynski and Holz will owe Rodriguez and Chatterjee a $100 bottle of wine each.

-That said, despite this exciting new discovery, there technically are larger black holes in the universe — just not the same type.
+That said, despite this exciting new discovery, there technically are larger black holes in the universe — just not of the same type.
 Black holes of millions and even billions of solar masses often exist in the centers of galaxies, holding them together.
 However, scientists still don’t completely know how they formed, and have currently hypothesized that they came to existence in the early stages of universe formation.

-The largest black hole ever discovered had contains an approximated mass of 40 billion suns — and was heralded earlier this month as a “monster black hole” by Universe Today.
+The largest black hole ever discovered, located at the galactic center of Messier 87, contains an approximated mass of 40 billion suns — and was heralded earlier this month as a “monster black hole” by Universe Today.